Svellem/brad-homeassistant-config/README.md

   * Evening - turn on dim lights if I come home after 10pm
   * Turn everything off when no one's home
   * Turn Closet lights on/off by motion detector
-  * Turn Bathroom lights on/off by motion detector
+  * Turn Bathroom lights on/off by motion detector (off 12a-8:30a)
   * Turn Crawl space light on/off by door sensor
   * Turn kitchen lamps on/off using wall switch
   * Turn on office lamps using switch